NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Results Discussion

 \section{Results \& Discussion}

-This section presents our evaluation.
-First, we benchmark pre-trained \glspl{vlm} on NuRisk across different prompting techniques and identify limitations (Experiment 1).
+This section presents our three-stage evaluation.
+First, we benchmark pre-trained \glspl{vlm} on NuRisk across different prompting techniques (Experiment 1).
 Second, we incorporate physics-based information to enhance risk assessment (Experiment 2).
 Finally, we fine-tune a 7B \gls{vlm} on NuRisk to examine whether domain-specific training can close the performance gap (Experiment 3).